Studies

 Understanding impacts to athletes’ heads may assist in the prevention and diagnosis of sports brain injury and return-to-play decisions.

-This technology is commercially available for the first-time ever with impact sensing-mouthguard and Impact Detection System.
+This technology is commercially available for the first-time ever with impact sensing-mouthguard and Impact Detection System .
 A series of tests, including independent research conducted at Stanford School of Medicine, have been conducted to validate the accuracy and viability of the system.

-STANFORD SCHOOL OF MEDICINE VALIDATION TESTING
+STANDFORD SCHOOL OF MEDICINE VALIDATION TESTING

 Stanford University football players this season are wearing mouthpieces equipped with tiny sensors to measure the force of head impacts during games and practices.